WaveEngine/EvergineDocs/manual/get_started/upgrade_project.md

-# Upgrade my project to latest Evergine release
+# Upgrade My Project to the Latest Evergine Release

 ## Update from Evergine 2023.9.28 to Evergine 2024.6.28

-When upgrading to Evergine 2024.6, there are a few manual adjustments required to ensure your previous projects work correctly.
+When upgrading to Evergine 2024.6, a few manual adjustments are required to ensure your previous projects work correctly.
 The main changes include:

 - Modifications to how prefabs are serialized.
 - Removal of the 2D API.